thompson-tomo/opentelemetry-specification/specification/schemas/file_format_v1.0.0.md

 ### Schema File Format Number

 The "file_format" setting in the schema file specifies the format version of the file.
-The format version follows the MAJOR.MINOR.PATCH format, similar to semver 2.0.
+The format version follows the MAJOR.MINOR.PATCH format, similar to SemVer 2.0.

 The "file_format" setting is used by consumers of the file to know if they are